When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 Search Transfer Alberta for course and program transfer information including transfer agreements between post-secondary schools in Alberta, British Columbia, Northwest Territories, Nunavut and Yukon.

-Transfer(s) available outside of Transfer Alberta: Royal Roads University (BC), University of Northern BC (BC), University of Regina (SK), Griffith University (Australia)
+Transfer(s) available outside of Transfer Alberta: Royal Roads University (BC), University of Regina (SK), Griffith University (Australia)

 Educational program information is provided as an introduction and for general reference.
 For current information about programs and school requirements or policies, check the school calendar, visit their website or contact the school directly.